Outdoor Learning and Play

 For many children, seeing where their food comes from will promote engagement and enthusiasm.
 Pupils may need to wait weeks or months for their food to grow which will give them a real sense of achievement, they will feel connected to the food they have grown and may be more open to trying new tastes.

-A Place for Physical Activity and Exercise
+A Place for Physical Activity, Outdoor Play and Exercise

-Gardenign for schools provides children with a safe, meaningful space to develop physical ability.
+Gardening for schools provides children with a safe, meaningful space to develop physical ability.

 A school garden becomes a place of pride and enjoyment where children eagerly participate in gardening skills.

 Children stand, walk, kneel and stretch as they tend to their plants.
 Tasks such as raking, digging holes, pruning and pushing a wheelbarrow develop endurance, flexibility, balance and strength.
+In addition, spatial awareness is improved as children are carefully navigating the environment.

 Connect to the Community